 River friendly gardening

-Everyone can make a difference to our rivers just by changing the way they treat rain in their gardens.
-ARK's Rain Garden UK training courses provide practical and online training for anyone thinking about building a rain garden.
-We have designed the courses wilth profressional garden designer Wendy Allen.
+Everyone can make a difference to our rivers just by changing the way they manage rain in their gardens.

 More course details are on our Rain Garden UK website